kamladi/Glassistant/README.md

 Glassistant: Cognitive Assistant based on Google Glass
 ========================================================
 Glassistant is a framework to write cognitive assistants that utilizes computer vision and runs on Google Glass.
-It is built on []Gabriel infrastructure](https://github.com/cmusatyalab/gabriel).
+It is built on [Gabriel infrastructure](https://github.com/cmusatyalab/gabriel).

-* `android` directory contains the started code for the Android client.
+* `android` directory contains the starter code for the Android client.
 * `bin` contains the binaries to run the framework on the cloud.
 * `assistant` contains the code for the cognitive assistant.